zzr-idam/Under-Display-Camera-UAV/README.md

 # Loss function

 We have uploaded the required losses, of which DC is the most key.
 Readers can tune them according to the needs of their projects.
+Notably, gamma is a newly added loss that can also be pre-designed.

 # Thanks